 We are experiencing a new “normal”.
 Restrictions being eased in the UK and social bubbles being allowed to meet, outside, in small numbers.
 But how does that affect your wedding plans?
 At the time of writing this post (8 June 2020), no weddings are currently allowed in the UK except in extreme circumstances where you can apply for a special dispensation.
-But the “word on the street” is that the government is working to allow smaller, outdoors weddings to begin … but there is no definitive date set as yet.
+But the “word on the street” is that the government is working to allow smaller, outdoors weddings to begin.
+However there is no definitive date set as yet.

 So how does this apply to photographs?
-As far as I can see, normal rules would apply when it comes to photographing my couples by themselves and with each other. so beautiful, candid portraits are still on the menu:
+As far as I can see, normal rules would apply when it comes to photographing my couples by themselves and with each other.
+So beautiful, candid portraits are still on the menu:

 But when it comes to family photographs, with parents and bridesmaids, best men, etc, then as far as I can envisage it, at the current time of writing, unless you have all been living together, then it can’t/won’t happen.
-However, I would be able to take photographs of family units to ensure that you would still have photographs of your guests … but a big group shot would be out.
+However, I would be able to take photographs of family units to ensure that you would still have photographs of your guests.
+But a big group shot would be out.
 Detail shots would be fine, such as flowers, cake, table decorations but my usual images of brides and bridesmaids or grooms and groomsmen … I’m afraid, not right now.

 Here’s a graphic to show what a socially distanced wedding might look like.
 There are currently very few wedding venues which have a covered structure large enough to allow a wedding in this format to take place.
-But again, there are whispers and rumours that the government might be making changes to the restriction that you have to have your registrar led ceremony under a covered structure … so who knows, one of the benefits coming out of this pandemic might be that you can have your wedding in the outdoors, with no covered area restrictions.
+But again, there are whispers and rumours that the government might be making changes to the restriction that you have to have your registrar led ceremony under a covered structure.
+So who knows, one of the benefits coming out of this pandemic might be that you can have your wedding in the outdoors, with no covered area restrictions.

 At the moment, the only way that you would have been able to celebrate in this way is by having a celebrant led wedding.
 And that’s not a bad thing …